Joint Injections for Arthritis Pain Relief

 PRP may help to:

 Unlike cortisone injections, PRP does not usually provide immediate pain relief.
 Improvement is often gradual and may occur over several weeks to months.
+There is emerging clinical evidence supporting the use of PRP in selected patients, particularly for joint pain and chronic tendon injuries.

 PRP therapy may be considered for patients with certain joint, tendon, ligament or muscle conditions, including: